Story last updated: 24 June 2020

 - Best Shark vacuum deals – how to make sense of Shark vacuum prices

 Shark and Dyson vs Gtech, Hoover, Vax and more

 Not sure where to start when choosing a vacuum cleaner?
 Here’s an overview of what the other big brands offer:

 Gtech’s original Air Ram model was one of the early cordless cleaners.
 It’s now got a range of bagless and bagged cordless stick vacuums, including an ultra light and compact model – the Gtech Hylite.

 See our Gtech cordless vacuum cleaner reviews to find out how this brand measures up in our tests.

 Vax still makes a range of corded vacuum cleaners, mostly pretty cheap (£50-£200), but it’s gone big on cordless too.
 Its Blade range is popular and offers a good compromise between price and specs.

-Models hover around the £80 to £250 mark, but the top-end ones, such as the Vax Blade 2 Max, have decent battery life for the price, and handy extras such as a side-emptying bin and LED headlights.
+Models hover around the £80 to £250 mark, but the top-end ones, such as the Vax Blade 2 Max and the Vax Blade 4, have decent battery life for the price, and handy extras such as a side-emptying bin and LED headlights.